Ninesquared81/victoria/README.md

 ## Language overview

+> [!NOTE]
-NOTE: The following overview is mainly so I can get some ideas on (virtual) paper.
-The actual implementation is nowhere near what is described here.
+> The following overview is mainly so I can get some ideas on (virtual) paper.
+The actual implementation
+> is nowhere near what is described here.
 I may even remove stuff from here once I have proper docs.

 ### Pointers